adammcmaster/adammcmaster.github.io/_pages/writing.md

 {% include_relative other-publications.md %}

-If you're interested in havbing me write something for you, please do [get in touch](/contact/).
+If you're interested in having me write something for you, please do [get in touch](/contact/).